As reported on businessinsider.com

 The property was built in 2004 and has been vacant since Lowe’s closed this location in 2009.
 Since the store closure, the building became a blight on the Midtown Center and the surrounding area.
 Phoenix purchased the property in July 2016.

 “The reactivation of this space is good news for the neighbors and for Midtown Center,” Mayor Tom Barrett said.
 “Midtown is evolving with a mix of uses that continues to include retail.
 With the addition of Sellars, Midtown is adding a strong, job-creating business here.”

-“While we had a number of options to fill the former Lowe’s, we held out for a high quality tenant suitable for the growth and sustainability of the neighborhood.
+“While we had a number of options to fill the former Lowe’s, we held out for a high-quality tenant suitable for the growth and sustainability of the neighborhood.
 As a long-term stakeholder, we were delighted to attract a local Milwaukee manufacturing success story to Midtown.
-Sellars will bring jobs and economic activity to Midtown while contributing to the elimination of blight in the surrounding area,” said Frank Crivello, Phoenix Founder and Chairman.
+Sellars will bring jobs and economic activity to Midtown while contributing to the elimination of blight in the surrounding area,” said Frank P. Crivello, Phoenix Chairman & Founder.
 “We are grateful to Commissioner Rocky Marcoux and Alderman Cavalier Johnson for their attention and efforts to help get our lease transaction with Sellars over the finish line.
 This is a win for Phoenix, a win for Sellars, and a win for the City of Milwaukee.”

 Phoenix will make structural and cosmetic upgrades to the property for Sellars’ distribution operations.
 In addition, Phoenix plans to comprehensively upgrade the landscaping consistent with the suggestions developed during its planning with the City of Milwaukee.

 The lease was brokered by Samuel Dickman, Jr., Samuel Dickman, Sr., and Zach Noble of the Dickman Company, Inc.